High-Fidelity SLAM Using Gaussian Splatting with Rendering-Guided Densification and Regularized Optimization: Summary and Future Work

 Despite the promising results we achieved in the experiments, our method has some limitations.
 As shown in \cref{tab:tum_rgbd_tracking}, our method does not always achieve good tracking results in real-world datasets due to motion blur and varying exposure.
 As shown in \cref{fig:discussion_tum_varying}, though the rendered image is of higher quality since the mapping accumulates all previous frames, the blurry ground truth image makes tracking difficult.
 In addition, when evaluating the rendering quality, the fact that the ground truth image is blurry negatively affects the evaluation metric.

 To improve tracking accuracy, it is popular to use bundle adjustment to optimize camera poses and the map simultaneously.
-However, we experimentally found that simply adopting bundle adjustment as in \emph{BARF}~\cite{lin2021barf} in our experiments will only make the result worse.
-Motivated by~\cite{liso2024loopy}, we plan to investigate loop closure detection and optimize the trajectory in a pose graph optimization (PGO) way in the future.
+However, we experimentally found that simply adopting bundle adjustment as in BARF~\cite{lin2021barf} in our experiments will only make the result worse.
+Encouraged by the results of \textcite{liso2024loopy}, we plan to investigate loop closure detection and optimize the trajectory with pose graph optimization.

-In addition to tracking accuracy, for future work, we will also investigate the following directions.
-First, how to improve efficiency to make it a ``real-time" system.
-Second, motivated by \cite{kerr2023lerf,qin2023langsplat}, we will investigate how to introduce high-level information, such as semantics, into the mapping.
+Furthermore, future work will also investigate how to improve efficiency to make it a ``real-time" system, and, motivated by \textcite{kerr2023lerf,qin2023langsplat}, we will investigate how to introduce high-level semantic information into the mapping.

 \expandafter \csname blx@maxbibnames\endcsname{99}